jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ## Rails

 Now that you have the basics down, you are ready for the main course: Rails!  [**Gems**](http://guides.rubygems.org) are reusable plugins that are published by the community, the most popular of which is Rails.
+Rails itself is made up of many smaller gems.

+There are a few major pieces of Rails that you will need to know about.  **Models** are what deal with data in your application – they handle passing data to and from the **database** using **SQL**.
+Models in Rails are built as gem called **ActiveRecord**.

+**Views** are the part of Rails that generate HTML to be sent back to the browser.
+In Rails, you use **ERB templates** to insert Ruby code into HTML files, so that you can generate pages depending on what record the user is viewing, whether they're logged in or not, etc.  **Helpers** are methods that can be used within your views, whether provided by Rails or written by you.

+When you visit a Rails website, the request comes in through the **router**, which determines which **controller action** to send it to.
+The controller then gathers up the models it needs, and **renders** the appropriate view.

+The page may need JavaScript, CSS, images, fonts, etc. in order to load, which Rails serves through the **asset pipeline**.

-The Rails Tutorial will walk you through getting your first app up and running:
+The Rails Tutorial will talk through these pieces in more detail, and walk you through getting your first app up and running:

 [The Rails Tutorial](http://www.railstutorial.org)